Birmingham Nursing Home Abuse Lawyer

 Signs of sexual abuse can range from physical evidence, such as bruising on the thighs or difficulty walking, to emotional changes.
 Look out for feelings of shame or guilt, pelvic injuries, or bloodied undergarments for signs of sexual abuse.

-Seek Legal Help From Nursing Home Abuse Attorney in Birmingham, AL
+Seek Legal Help From our Birmingham Nursing Home Abuse Attorney

 The moment you suspect nursing home abuse, report it to authorities and get your loved one out of the facility.
 Then, contact a Birmingham, AL nursing home abuse lawyer to file an official claim against the facility.
 The Mitchell Law Firm, LLC, has experienced nursing home abuse attorneys who are dedicated to defending the rights of the elderly in nursing homes throughout Birmingham and can launch a full investigation into the facility.
 Contact us for legal help on behalf of your abused loved one.